syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/Animation-Settings.md

 title: Animation Settings
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## Animation Settings
+# Animation Settings

 Animation during expanding / collapsing of the Taskbar items in an XPTaskBar can be controlled using the following properties.
 Animation can also be enabled while adding or removing any TaskBar items.